 This section describes how to create a signature.
-The Product Advertising API only supports Signature Version 2.
+The Product Advertising API supports only Signature Version 2.
 You can also use the Product Advertising API Scratchpad to generate sample code for requests and responses.
 For more information, see Using the Product Advertising API Scratchpad.

 To create the signature

 Create the canonicalized query string that you need later in this procedure:

 Sort the UTF-8 query string components by parameter name with natural byte ordering.

 The parameters can come from the GET URI or from the POST body (when

 URL encode the parameter name and values according to the following rules:

 Do not URL encode any of the unreserved characters that RFC 3986 defines.

 These unreserved characters are A-Z, a-z, 0-9, hyphen ( - ), underscore ( _ ), period ( . ), and tilde ( ~ ).